 Maternity and Paternity Leave

 For maternity leave, female employees are entitled to 120 days of fully paid leave.
 More so, if the employee is enrolled in a government program called Empresa Cidadã, they’re entitled to 180 days.
 In the instance that the employee has a medical condition, they’re able to extend their maternity leave two weeks before and after giving birth.
 While maternity leave is fully paid, the employer can claim a portion of the compensation and be paid back through social security.
-Fathers are entitled to take five days of paid paternity leave; with Empresa Cidadã, they’re able to take an additional 15 days.

 Sick Leave

 If an employee is sick for 15 days, they are paid in full by the employer, but they must provide a medical certificate.
-If an employee’s sick leave is more than 15 days, they receive sick pay at a fixed rate from social security.
+If an employee’s sick leave is more than 15 days, they receive sick pay at a fixed rate from Social Security.

 Taxes